NOTICE OF VACANCY Administrative Manager Dynamic Compression Sector Argonne, IL

 Experience working in a scientific/technical environment.

-Application Process To apply, please submit application materials via email to email@example.com.
+Application Process To apply, please click Apply Now to apply through WSU jobs.
 Applicants should submit a letter of application explicitly addressing the qualifications for this position and date of availability; detailed resume; and the names, email, and addresses of three professional references.
 Questions may be submitted to Sheila Heyns, Senior Manager, Institute for Shock Physics, 509-335-1861, firstname.lastname@example.org.

 This position is available now and the search will continue until the position is filled.